buildtimetrend/service/README.md

         - http://buildtimetrend-service.herokuapp.com/travis

 When Buildtime Trend Service is triggered by a Travis CI notification, it will get the necessary parameters (repo name and build number) from the `payload` that is passed by Travis CI.
 This will trigger loading and parsing the Travis CI log of the corresponding build, the analysed data is stored in the Keen.io database.

+(*) Remark : Buildtime Trend as a Service is currently still under development, so the service running on Heroku currently doesn't accept build notifications yet.

 Config file
 -----------